Parameters and calibration

 Assigning parameter values

 Use set_values() with a dictionary.
-Keys can be either the full parameter name (e.g., snowpack:degree_day_factor) or any alias (e.g., a_snow):
+Keys can be either the full parameter name (e.g., snowpack:degree_day_factor) or any alias (e.g., a_snow).
+The matching is case-insensitive, so the literature capitalisation can be used as is (e.g., PERC and perc are equivalent):

 parameters.set_values({'A': 100, 'k_slow': 0.01, 'a_snow': 5})